NEST-Protocol/NEST-Announcement/75_NESTFi_functionality_and_status_adjustment.md

 ### [Announcement] NESTFi functionality and status adjustment

-n order to satisfy users trading demand, NESTFi will go live with BNB/USDT token pairs, while leverage up to 50x.
+In order to satisfy users trading demand, NESTFi will go live with BNB/USDT token pairs, while leverage up to 50x.
 This upgrade will suspend quotes in current contracts and current futures positions will use the new quotes.

 #### NESTFi NFTAuction Upgrades